 Winter is coming!
 That means cold and flu season will be coming right along with it.
-Yes, that dreaded time of year where runny noses and coughs run rampant throughout work places, schools and supermarkets.
+Yes, that dreaded time of year where runny noses and coughs run rampant throughout workplaces, schools, and supermarkets.
 When liquid hand sanitizer is used as if it were holy water to expel these evil flu demons.
 This is also the time of year a lot of antibiotics are prescribed and lots of over-the-counter cold and flu medicines are sold.
 These antibiotics can devastate your healthy gut bacteria, which can cause all sorts of health problems.
-The over-the-counter cold medicines are very popular and readily available.
+Over-the-counter cold medicines are very popular and readily available.
 While some may think this is a great thing, it has lead to the abuse and misuse of these medicines by both adults and teenagers alike.
-Luckily these things can all be avoided through the power of mother natures herbal plant medicines!
+Luckily these things can all be avoided through the power of mother nature's herbal plant medicines!

 Before I get into the natural ways to elevate and fight off the cold and flu, I want to go over the natural ways to boost your immunity to prevent the sickness from ever happening.
 None of which have anything to do with that horrible hand sanitizer or other antimicrobial products.
-According a recent World Health Organization report, our obsession with germ killing has resulted in antibiotic-resistant bacteria in every corner of the globe.
-This is due to our over use of antibiotics, antimicrobials and of course hand sanitizer.
+According to a recent World Health Organization report, our obsession with germ-killing has resulted in antibiotic-resistant bacteria in every corner of the globe.
+This is due to our overuse of antibiotics, antimicrobials and of course hand sanitizer.

 A study in the journal of Science Translational Medicine reported that brief exposure to TCS, at relatively low doses, causes low-grade colonic inflammation, increases colitis and exacerbates colitis-associated colon cancer in mice.
 Exposure to TCS alters gut microbiota in mice, and its pro-inflammatory effect is attenuated in germ-free mice.